-Ghost peppers are one of the top 10 hottest peppers in the world.
+Ghost pepper is one of the top 10 hottest peppers in the world.
 And certified as the hottest chili pepper in 2007 by Guinness world records.
 It's about 400 times hotter than the standard jalapeno pepper.

-These hot and fiery ghost peppers rate more than 1,00,000 heat units in the Scoville scale where the green bell peppers rate as 0 heat units.
+These hot and fiery ghost pepper rate more than 1,00,000 heat units in the Scoville scale where the green bell pepper rate as 0 heat units.
 And jalapeno pepper ranges between 3000-7000 Scoville heat units.

 Recently, this hot chili pepper is gaining popularity for its signature heat and its complex spicy flavors.
 And now, ghost pepper sauces are the best sellers-from the local farmers market to the big online stores.